small-ram/with-beautiful-scars/Scenes/README.md

 - `River.tscn` – stage 4 cleanup area where completed photos are discarded.
 - `Critters/` – collection of creature scenes used during the first stage.
 - `Overlays/` – UI panels such as introduction and difficulty selection.

-Legacy scenes `MemoryCircle.tscn` and `Critter.tscn` were removed as unused.